Canine skin cancer, with tumors that affect the skin or the tissues under the skin, is the most common kind of cancer seen in dogs.

 Treatment for skin cancer depends largely on the kind of cancer and where it is located on your dog.

-- Surgery – This is usually the first choice.
+- Surgery – usually the first choice.
 In many cases, simply removing the cancer is all that is needed.
 Surgery is especially effective when you discover the cancer early.

-- Chemotherapy – This is a combination of very powerful medications or drugs that are used to kill the offending cancer cells.
-Chemotherapy also kills healthy cells in your dog’s body, so your dog can become quite ill when going through chemotherapy.
-Chemotherapy is often used in addition to surgery or radiation therapy.
+- Chemotherapy – is a combination of very powerful medications or drugs that are used to kill the offending cancer cells.
+Because chemotherapy also kills healthy cells in your dog’s body, your dog can become quite ill when going through chemotherapy.
+Vets often order this treatment, in addition to surgery or radiation therapy.

 - Radiation – used for mast cell tumors in dogs in addition to surgery.
 Mast cells respond well to radiation therapy if they are treated early.